-- R should be interpreted as short-run interest rate, which is usually taken to be controlled by the central bank. - Long-term interest rates are determined in the market and do not have a strong relationship to current short-term interest rates - they reflect future expected short-term interest rates. - Currently most central bank policy rates are close to zero. - In the current crisis interbank lending interest rates have diverged dramatically from central bank policy rates.
+- R should be interpreted as short-run interest rate, which is usually taken to be controlled by the central bank. - Long-term interest rates are determined in the market and do not have a strong relationship to current short-term interest rates - they reflect future expected short-term interest rates. - During the financial crisis interbank lending interest rates diverged dramatically from central bank policy rates. - Fear that this could happen again if there are sovereign defaults